ParalelniPolis/PPLocks/README.md

-# PPLocks-
+# PPLocks
-System for managing door locks.
+System for managing door locks in PP.